keyreply/ppp-academy/PRD/RAG_IMPLEMENTATION_PLAN.md

   }

   // 4.
 Build messages for Qwen3
-  const systemPrompt = `You are Kira, an intelligent AI assistant for PPP Academy.
+  const systemPrompt = `You are Kira, an intelligent AI assistant for KeyReply Kira.

 Your role is to help users by providing accurate, helpful responses based on their personal knowledge base.